juancho001/country-app/README.md

 For more information on using the Daisy UI, including documentation, components, visit the [Daisy UI Overview and Command Reference](https://daisyui.com) page.

+For more information on using the Iconify., including documentation, components, visit the [Iconify Overview and Command Reference](https://iconify.design/) page.

+For more information on using the REST Countries, including documentation, visit the [Iconify Overview and Command Reference](https://restcountries.com/) page.

 # Table of Contents

 ```bash